UKCloud/documentation/articles/vmware/vmw-how-create-firewall-rules.md

 11. If you have a syslog server configured, select the **Enable logging** check box.

-    For more information about syslog servers, see [*How to access syslog data for your advanced gateway*](vmw-how-access-syslog-data-adv.md).
+    For more information about syslog servers, see [*How to access syslog data for your edge gateway*](vmw-how-access-syslog-data-adv.md).

 12. Click **Save changes**.